 - Next, fasten the cake ring around the bottom of the cake and an acetate strip around the exposed top (tucking the acetate strip inside the cake ring) of the cake to keep the sides of the cake straight.

-- If you wish to have sharp edges on the finished cake, wrap an 8-inch circle (cardboard or the bottom of an 8-inch baking pan) and press the smooth side against the top of the cake (not shown).
-Refrigerate the cake for several hours or until the cake is set and the cake layers don’t slide.
+- If you wish to have sharp edges on the finished cake, wrap the cake with an acetate strip and a fasten with a an adjustable cake ring.
+Then top the top of the cake with an 8-inch acrylic disk, or the bottom of a removable cake pan bottom (if it is flat, not bumpy) press the smooth side against the top of the cake (not shown).
+Refrigerate the cake for several hours, overnight is best, or until the cake is set and the cake layer don’t slide.

 - Remove the cake from the fridge, then remove the cake ring and the acetate strip.

 - Reserve 1/2 cup of the remaining frosting and set aside.
-Use the 2 cups of frosting to frost and smooth the sides of the cake using the top circle board as a guide against which to scrape the bench scraper.
-Then remove the board and the plastic wrap from the top.
+Use the 2 cups of frosting to frost and smooth the sides of the cake using the top disk as a guide against which to scrape the bench scraper.
+Then remove the disk and the plastic wrap from the top.
 Use an offset spatula to smooth out the top.

-- Pour the cooled chocolate ganache in the middle of the top of the cake, then spread it around with the spatula allowing the chocolate ganache to drizzle down the sides.
+- Pour the cooled chocolate ganache in the middle of the top of the cake, then spread it around with an offset spatula allowing the chocolate ganache to drizzle down the sides.

-- Fill a pastry bag with the remaining cream and pipe a round border around the cake, like shown.
+- Fill a pastry bag with the remaining cream, fit it with the desired tip (I used Ateco #882 St. Honore tip) and pipe a round border around the cake, like shown.